Dungloe: Religion

 St Crone's Church of Ireland Church.

 By the standards of a rural Gaeltacht area, Dungloe has a significant Protestant minority, many of whom are Presbyterian.
 This is a result of the Plantation of Ulster in the seventeenth century.
 However, the town has a large Catholic majority.

+In popular culture

 Dungloe is mentioned in FX series Sons of Anarchy as the source of the motorcycle club's weapons from the True IRA, a fictional representation of the Real IRA.

 The song Mary from Dungloe by Emmet Spiceland.